 What do I do if I experience or see discrimination or bias?

-Augsburg College strives to create a welcoming and inclusive environment for all students, staff, faculty, and guests.
+Augsburg University strives to create a welcoming and inclusive environment for all students, staff, faculty, and guests.
 However, like any community, there are times when inappropriate, hurtful, and/or harmful incidents take place.